-• What kinds of data are to be involved, including the metadata and the broader infrastructure in which data are embedded?
-(The data involved may be newly gathered, newly aggregated and/or newly created.)
+- What kinds of data are to be involved, including the metadata and the broader infrastructure in which data are embedded?
 How will the data be collected?
-If the data repositories are novel (e.g., not a relational database), what would be their design?
-What new analytic or statistical approaches are needed to analyze the data?

-What infrastructure is required to ensure access to and long-term maintenance of these large scale data?
+If the database structures are novel (e.g., not a relational database), what would be their design?
+What analytic or statistical approaches will be provided to analyze the data? - What infrastructure and financial support is required to ensure access to and long-term maintenance of these large scale data?